(206) 207 3461 [email protected]

 Surface Shading (Thin lines)

-You must utilize suitable and sufficient surface shading to depict contour or character of the represented surfaces.
+You must utilize suitable and sufficient surface shading to depict the contour or character of the represented surfaces.
 There are different types of shadings to show different types of surfaces, such as curved or cylindrical shading, flat shading, and taper shading.
 Shading enhances the appearance of the claimed design.
 Further, you cannot use solid black surface shading.
 They come in use only to show black colour and colour contrast.

 Additionally, you must use oblique line shading to depict translucent, transparent, and extremely reflective or polished surfaces such as minors.
 Moreover, you can demonstrate the contrast in materials using line shading in one area while stippling in another area.
 By using this method, the claim will generally cover contrasting surfaces unrestricted by colours.

 Surface shading is also necessary to differentiate between any hollow or open and solid areas of a design.
-However, you must prevent using it on unclaimed material (shown in broken lines) to avoid confusion regarding scope of the design.
+However, you must prevent using it on unclaimed material (shown in broken lines) to avoid confusion regarding the scope of the design.
 Below is an example:

 surface-shadings-thin-lines-line-patterns-in-patent-drawings